-The Windows 2000 Advanced Server operating system that is shipped from Microsoft does not support dynamic disks (upgraded disks) or volumes as shared storage in a cluster environment.
+The Windows 2000 Advanced Server and Windows Server 2003 operating systems that are shipped from Microsoft do not support dynamic disks (upgraded disks) or volumes as shared storage in a cluster environment.
 If the shared cluster storage is configured as a dynamic disk, the Cluster Configuration wizard is not able to discover the disks, preventing the cluster and network clients from accessing the disks.